You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 17. Woolha Gyalp Drupchhu

-Chemical Compositions of Holy Spring Waters or Drupchhu
+Chemical Compositions of Holy Spring Waters or Drubchhu

-The chemical composition of spring water may vary in many other ways depending on its geological origin.
+The chemical composition of holy spring water can differ depending on its geological origin.
 The chemical compositions of holy spring waters include sodium, potassium, calcium, magnesium, and heavy metals such as iron, zinc, and aluminum.
 They also contain chloride, carbonate, bicarbonate, sulfate, sulfide, nitrate, borate, phosphate, fluoride, and iodide.
 Holy spring waters also have dissolved gases such as nitrogen, oxygen, carbon dioxide, hydrogen sulfide, radon, helium, and other noble gases.

 However, no scientific geochemical investigations have been conducted on the holy spring waters of Bhutan to estimate the mineral concentration of these rocks.